Introduction to Curriculum Vitae(CV), Resume and Cover Letter

 Only mention your resume in cover letter not your CV.
 There are two types of cover letters:

 - Solicited (when applying for a specific job, when you know the job vacancy is available)

 A solicited cover letter has three sections:

-- Opening section: write the job for which you aim to apply and how you did come to know about it.
+- Opening section: write the job you aim to apply for and how you did come to know about it.

-- Middle section: write 2-3 reasons as to why you are the best candidate for this job
+- Middle section: write 2-3 reasons why you are the best candidate for this job.

-- Closing section: write reference to interview in some way.
+- Closing section: write a reference to the interview in some way.